What Is a Tagline Plus 50 Inspiring Examples

 What Is a Tagline?

-A tagline is more than just a phrase.
+Did it ever occur to you that a tagline literally means “a line that sticks”?
+But a tagline is more than a sticky phrase.
 It’s a short expression that sums up the essence and uniqueness of your brand.

-Thanks to your tagline, people will be able to identify your brand even when the brand name is not visible.
-This makes it one of the most effective ways to your build brand recognition.
+Thanks to your tagline, people can identify your brand even when the brand name is not visible.
+It’s almost like your company’s signature and one of the most effective ways to increase brand recognition.

 A Tagline Is Not a Slogan

-Did you know a tagline and a slogan serve different purposes, despite both being catchy and memorable phrases?
+Did you know that a tagline and a slogan are two different things?
+Although both are memorable phrases or sentences, they have quite different purposes.

 In fact, a well-crafted tagline can become inseparable from your brand identity over time, while a slogan can be forgotten.

 Let’s take Nike as an example.
-Since 1988, Nike has been using its iconic tagline “Just Do It.”
+Since 1988, Nike has used its iconic tagline, “Just Do It.”
 It embodies Nike’s brand ethos of determination, motivation, and overcoming challenges.

-Nike consistently applies its tagline across its marketing materials—from ads to packaging and even in other prominent placements like Google search results.
+Nike consistently uses this tagline in its marketing materials—from advertising and packaging to other prominent placements such as in Google search results.

-Through this consistent and strategic use, the tagline has become deeply associated with the Nike brand.
+The tagline has become deeply associated with the Nike brand through this consistent and strategic use.

 Example of Nike incorporating its tagline “Just Do It” into Google Search